lingtalfi/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin.md

     - Chloroform::getNotifications &ndash; Returns the notifications of this instance.
     - Chloroform::setProperty &ndash; Sets a property.
     - Chloroform::setMode &ndash; Sets the mode.
+    - Chloroform::setJsCode &ndash; Sets the jsCode.
+    - Chloroform::setCssId &ndash; Sets the cssId.
     - Chloroform::hasProperty &ndash; Returns whether the property identified by the given key exists.
     - Chloroform::getProperty &ndash; Returns the value of the property identified by the given key, or the default value otherwise.
+    - Chloroform::getJsCode &ndash; Returns the jsCode of this instance.
+    - Chloroform::getCssId &ndash; Returns the cssId of this instance.
     - Chloroform::toArray &ndash; Returns the array version (template friendly) of the form.
 - [LightKitAdminChloroformRendererUtil](https://github.com/lingtalfi/Light_Kit_Admin/blob/master/doc/api/Ling/Light_Kit_Admin/Chloroform/LightKitAdminChloroformRendererUtil.md) &ndash; The LightKitAdminChloroformRendererUtil class.
     - [LightKitAdminChloroformRendererUtil::renderCsrfControl](https://github.com/lingtalfi/Light_Kit_Admin/blob/master/doc/api/Ling/Light_Kit_Admin/Chloroform/LightKitAdminChloroformRendererUtil/renderCsrfControl.md) &ndash; Prints the csrf field to protect your forms.